-Talk about making an entrance: the debut album from Canton, NY’s Waydown Wailers launches with all the majestic raggedy-assed ballsiness of an old Faces album.
+Talk about making an entrance: the 2014 debut album from Upstate, NY’s Waydown Wailers launches with all the majestic raggedy-assed ballsiness of an old Faces album.
 As “Mercy Mercy” begins, we join a shimmering guitar chord, already in process; everybody says hello: another guitar snarls and a barroom pi-any tinkles and cymbals start a’sizzling and a bass rumbles a warning while a B-3 clears its throat.